Bye-election: Tension in Ondo over alleged sharing of money by Deputy governor at voting centres

 In an interview, the deputy governor said

 “I live outside government house.
-I live among the people, so I don’t live in government house for now.
-So if anybody say they see me, maybe around my area.
+I live among the people, so I don’t live in a government house for now.
+So if anybody says they see me, maybe around my area.
 I don’t understand what they are saying.

-- Deputy governor came to monitor situation as senior citizen- Frm Commissioner
+- Deputy governor came to monitor situation as senior citizen- Former Commissioner

 “How can he be distributing money.
 He only came here to ask me questions and I told him that the election had been peaceful.